franknoirot/franknoirot.co/posts/svelte-kit-stores-localstorage.md

 }
 ```

-Nothing much going on here right?
+Nothing too crazy going on here, right?
 Local storage will return `undefined` if you try to get items that don't exist, so we need to verify that `storedValue` is valid before returning it, and if not or if we're not in the browser, just return the fallback default value.
-I also added a check to see if our fallback value has a `typeof` equal to Object (which includes things like Arrays and Dates in JavaScript), so that we can parse them to match the desired type on the way out.
+I also added a check to see if our fallback value has a `typeof` equal to Object (which [includes things like Arrays and Dates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof#basic_usage) in JavaScript), so that we can parse them to match the desired type on the way out.

 Returning to our example store, here's what it looks like after augmenting it to use `fromLocalStorage`:
 ```ts